stevenaeola/linalg_lectures/4_determinant/PITCHME.md

 ## Determinant of nxn

-- You can keep on expanding out indefinitely

-- We end up with matrices whose columns are _permutations_ of the identity
+Expanding out indefinitely to matrices whose columns are _permutations_ of the identity

-- Based on this we can use the _Laplace expansion_ to find the determinant
+Based on this we can use the _Laplace expansion_

 `$$det(C) = \sum_{j=1}^n (-1)^{i+j}c_{ij}M_{ij}$$`